 Your GP can refer you for talking treatment that is free on the NHS.
-This will usually be a short course of counselling or CBT from the general practice’s counselling service.
+This will usually be a short course of counseling or CBT from the general practice’s counseling service.

-If counselling or CBT aren’t available at the surgery, your GP can refer you to a local counsellor or therapist for NHS treatment.
+If counseling or CBT aren’t available at the surgery, your GP can refer you to a local counselor or therapist for NHS treatment.

-You may also be able to refer yourself for counselling.
-The IAPT programme means more and more primary care trusts (PCTs) are introducing the option of self-referral.
+You may also be able to refer yourself for counseling.
+The IAPT program means more and more primary care trusts (PCTs) are introducing the option of self-referral.